Cranleigh line: Downs Link

 In the early 21st century, two separate projects allowed the path to be extended over additional sections of the former Cranleigh line.
 Firstly, the demolished railway bridge over the River Wey was rebuilt in July 2006, allowing easier access to the Downs Link from Guildford town centre.
-Secondly, the 1.4 km section of the trackbed west of Slinfold became part of the route in September 2020.
+Secondly, the 1.4 km section of the trackbed east of Slinfold became part of the route in September 2020.
 The works, which were funded as a collaborative project between Christ's Hospital school and West Sussex County Council, included the restoration of the Cranleigh line platforms at Christ's Hospital station.
 (Note: The Downs Link extension from the South Downs Way at St Botolph's to Shoreham-by-Sea opened on 4 October 1993.)

 Locomotives

 The first locomotive to work on the line was a 2-2-2 tender engine, designed by John Chester Craven and built in 1865 at Brighton works.
 It was based at Horsham shed until its withdrawal in May 1886.
 From the mid-1880s, LB&SCR D1 class tank engines, designed by William Stroudley, were introduced on Guildford–Horsham services.
 Members of this class were named Cranleigh, Rudgwick, Slinfold and Baynards after stations on the line.
 Two smaller LB&SCR A1 class locomotives, named Bramley and Wonersh, were based at Bramley shed.

 An SR V "Schools" class locomotive, designed by Richard Maunsell and constructed in June 1935, was named Cranleigh after Cranleigh School.
 Although it never ran in passenger service on the line, the locomotive was exhibited at Cranleigh station that October.
 An earlier SR V class locomotive, which entered passenger service in December 1932, was similarly named Christ's Hospital.
 (Note: The SR V "Schools" class locomotives Christ's Hospital and Cranleigh were withdrawn from passenger service in January and December 1962 respectively.)

 During the inter-war period, the D1 class locomotives were replaced by LSWR M7 class tank engines, designed by Dugald Drummond, working the line until January 1963.
 SECR H class engines, capable of operating autotrains, were introduced in the early 1950s, but push-pull working was eliminated from the line in mid-1961.
 That summer, BR Standard Class 2 2-6-2Ts and LMS Ivatt Class 2 2-6-2Ts, which would operate the majority of passenger services up until closure, began working on the line.